spotify/gordon-gcp/docs/config-service.rst

     Note: this is separate from Google's 'managed zone' names.
 Google uses custom string names with specific `requirements <https://cloud.google.com/dns/api/v1/managedZones#resource>`_ for storing records.
 Gordon requires that managed zone names be based on DNS names.
 For all domains, remove the trailing dot and replace all other dots with dashes.
 For reverse records, then use only the two most significant octets, prepended with 'reverse-'.
 (E.g. ``foo.bar.com.`` -> ``foo-bar-com`` and ``0.168.192.in-addr.arpa.`` -> ``reverse-168-192.``)

+.. option:: default_zone_prefix="STR"

+    `Optional`: Prefix associated with Google managed zone names, prepended with a '-' to the generated name.
+    For example prefix "production" will produced a managed zone name of "production-example-com" for the "example.com."
+DNS zone.

 ``[gcp.event_consumer]``
 ~~~~~~~~~~~~~~~~~~~~~~~~